MuraliChowdhary/MuraliChowdhary/README.md

 - 💬 Ask me about **React,tailwind CSS and how to effectively collaborate on coding projects and improve teamwork.**

-- 📫 How to reach me **https://www.linkedin.com/in/sudireddy-murali-05a10b277/?profileId=ACoAAEN4RoYBGj0x_UxdRRLOBflOkSs6pV2LRAE**
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sudireddy-murali-05a10b277/?profileId=ACoAAEN4RoYBGj0x_UxdRRLOBflOkSs6pV2LRAE)

 - ⚡ Fun fact **I love what I do and am passionate about coding!**